MisterGoodDeal/elgato-ambilight/README.md

 ### Setup
 - Tested with a computer connected to 1Gb ethernet router
+- Tested on a MacBook Pro 2019 (Intel chip)
 - Lights are connected to the WiFi 6 router (I'm not sure it makes any differences since the lights aren't WiFi 6 ready?)

 ### Recommended settings